 Know the Debate

-• Enables deeper roots and improved water infiltration
+• Benefits yield recovery and water infiltration

 Benefits - Financial

-• Yield recovery of 20–40% observed by years 2–3 post-implementation.
+• Yield recovery of 20–40% achieved within three years post-implementation.

 • Permanent annual fuel savings of 40–60% via reduced tillage passes.